 site:wikipedia.org [keyword] + “dead link” (or “citation needed”)

 Do you have a resource (or can you create one) that provides a reference for that missing or dead citation?
 If you do, grab that link.
+You are basically doing broken link building with Wikipedia.
 You’ll get the referral traffic, and a nofollow link from the most trusted website on the Internet, which I’d value more than any unseen, unclicked dofollow link any day.

 But don’t stop there.
 You can also place that dead link into a link explorer like Ahrefs, Open Site Explorer, or Majestic SEO.
 Find all the pages that used to link to the same resource, and reach out to them.

 2. Look for link opportunities with topic pages

 Wikipedia pages rank for half of all searches, which creates a feedback loop.
 Wikipedia pages rank so well because people link to them.
 They continue to rank even better for a wider range of searches because high ranking pages get more links.
 When a journalist needs to cite a quick definition or a blogger needs to link to a concept, they do a quick search, and link to the relevant Wikipedia page.

 Wikipedia pages often are the most relevant page for broad keywords.
 People link to them more often than not.
 And you can use that to find people who’d be interested in linking to you.